ChunmingZhangUW/Review-NNM_JDS/README.md

 # A statistician’s selective review of neural network modeling: algorithms and applications

+README file for demonstrating the numerical study in the paper:

+Zhang, C.M., Zhang, Z.J., Zhong, X.R., Li, J.L., and Zhao, Z.H.
+(2024).
+A statistician’s selective review of neural network modeling: algorithms and applications.
+Journal of Data Science, accepted. []

-Readme File for Demonstrating the Numerical Study: Copy all files into a single directory.
+Copy all files into a single directory.

 1. To conduct Numerical Experiments for CNN  in Section 6.3: